wl-online-payments-direct/plugin-commercetools/README.md

 Commercetools Frontend is a front-end platform designed to work with the commercetools commerce platform.
 It provides a flexible and scalable framework for building modern, high-performance web and mobile storefronts.

 Merchant has to develop their own frontend integration that interact with the Extension (web) module.

+The code changes integrating Commercetools Frontend to Extension can be seen [here](/frontend/).